katyajuliet/readme-generator/Develop/README.md

   - [Additional Info](#additional-info)

   ## Description:
-  This is a description of my project
+  This is the project description

   ## Installation:
-  to install this application, follow these guidelines
+  Here are the installation instructions

   ## Usage:
-  this is to generate readme files automatically without missing info
+  instructions

   ## License:
-  MIT
+  Apache,MIT,Mozilla-Public,GNU-General-Public,Common-Development-and Distribution,None

   ## Contribution:
-  if you wish to contribute, please contact me
+  contact me if you would like to work on this project

   ## Testing:
-  to test, follow this instruction
+  here are the instructions

   ## Additional Info:
   - Github: [katyajuliet](https://github.com/katyajuliet)